 We seek to address the root causes of the housing crisis and restore housing justice at the local level through long-term solutions.
 This means asking why there so many people are homeless in our community, why the cost of housing is unattainable, and what we can do about it.

 We are faith-rooted, each of us operating from our own faith perspective and pursuing justice in a spirit of respect for each other, love for our city, and especially for the most vulnerable.
 All are welcome, including those without religious faith.
 We believe everyone reflects God’s image.
 What would a policy look like where everyone is valued and seen as precious?

 We value collaboration and accountability in a spirit of community within our teams, our meetings, and our city.
 We seek to hear and affirm each other.
 We seek understanding and common ground, even with those ideas we oppose.
+We seek to make decisions by consensus.
 We build partnerships, celebrate wins, and seek to be democratic.

 We value integrity.
-We persevere inaccurate and careful community-based research to build credibility.
+We persevere in accurate and careful community-based research to build credibility.
+We seek the perspectives of BIPOC people and those with lived experience.
 We seek to create a safe environment whereby all can share their perspectives with honesty, courage, and love.
 We seek to resolve conflicts and keep our word.

 We value education that empowers and transforms.
 We equip ourselves and others by starting with our own stories and the stories for those most affected by the housing crisis.
-This informs our agendas and education.
+We seek the perspectives of practitioners and experts in the affordable housing field.
+These inform our agendas and education.
 We also seek to understand God’s story.
 We educate and train by practicing within a pedagogy that honors cycles of research, action, and reflection.

 We value integration.
 We seek to awaken our inner struggle and practice speaking truth to power.
 We integrate our own stories with policy initiatives that restore justice, undo segregation and exclusion.
 In so doing, we transform our own souls and the soul of the city toward housing justice.